microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] when PowerToys is running as admin on start-up
    - [ ] when PowerToys is restarted as admin, by clicking the restart as admin button in settings.
  * Check that each of the plugins is working:
+   - [ ] Program - launch a Win32 applicationn
-   - [ ] Program - launch a Win32 application and a packaged application
+   - [ ] Program - launch a packaged application
    - [ ] Calculator - ensure a mathematical input returns a correct response and is copied on enter.
    - [ ] Indexer - open a file on the disk.
    - [ ] Shell - execute a command.
 Enter the action keyword `>`, followed by the query, both with and without space.